HubSpot vs Pipedrive: Which CRM Is Right for Growing Teams?

 Licensing & Financial Models

-Understanding CRM cost requires looking beyond monthly licenses to long-term operational impact.
+Understanding CRM cost requires looking beyond monthly licenses to the long-term operational impact and predictable forecasting.

 The HubSpot Model: Platform-Inclusive Pricing